wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/identity-secure-custom-api/includes/5-exercise-call-secured-apis-web-apps.md

 }
 ```

-This controller's `GetTokenForUser()` method demonstrates how to use the MSAL application to get a token for the current user.
+The action methods in the controller create new instances of the Microsoft Graph .NET client.
+Each client is configured to use the currently signed-in user to request an access token.
+This is done using the token acquisition service added as a singleton to the ASP.NET Core dependency injection (DI) configuration earlier in this exercise.

 Now create the view to display the categories.